FRAUD RESOURCE CENTER

 - Wants the refund deposited in his or her bank account

 - Marks your return as “self-prepared” or affixes a business label rather than signing the form by name

-- Do confirm that your tax preparer has an IRS-issued 2019 PTIN.
+- Do confirm that your tax preparer has an IRS-issued PTIN for that tax year.
 The IRS maintains a searchable directory of preparers who hold professional credentials or qualifications.